openshift/jenkins/README.md

     $ make build TARGET=rhel7 VERSION=2
     ```

+    Also note, as of 3.11, the RHEL images are hosted at registry.redhat.io as well.
+This is the terms based
+    registry and requires credentials for access.
+See [Transitioning the Red Hat container registry](https://www.redhat.com/en/blog/transitioning-red-hat-container-registry) for details:
+    * registry.redhat.io/openshift3/jenkins-2-rhel7:v3.11
+    * registry.redhat.io/openshift3/jenkins-agent-nodejs-8-rhel7:v3.11
+    * registry.redhat.io/openshift3/jenkins-agent-maven-35-rhel7:v3.11
+    * registry.redhat.io/openshift3/jenkins-slave-base-rhel7:v3.11

+    The openshift cluster install for 3.11 will insure that credentials are provided and subsequently available on the nodes
+    in the cluster to facilitate image pulling.

 *  **CentOS7 based image**

 	The images are available on DockerHub.
 An example download command is: